On the coherence of one-relator groups and their group algebras: Introduction

 A third notion of coherence plays an important role in our proof of \cref{main}; a group $G$ is {\bf homologically coherent} if every finitely generated subgroup of $G$ is of type $\fp_2\left (\Z\right )$.
 Both coherence of $G$ and $\Z[G]$ imply homological coherence of $G$.
 The first groups of type $\fp_2(\Z)$ that are not finitely presented were constructed by Bestvina--Brady \cite{bestvina_97}.
 Building on their ideas, many groups with various finiteness properties have been constructed by a plethora of different authors.
 Despite this, it is unknown whether there exists a group that is homologically coherent but not coherent.
 In this direction, Gersten \cite{Ge96} showed that for hyperbolic groups of cohomological dimension two, these two notions of coherence are equivalent.

 The proof of the coherence of one-relator groups consists of two main steps.
 First, we show that one-relator groups are homologically coherent.
 In fact, we prove homological coherence for the class of fundamental groups of two-complexes with non-positive immersions and for the class of locally indicable groups of cohomological dimension two with trivial second $L^2$-Betti number.
-One-relator groups are virtually in both classes.
+A one-relator group contains a torsion-free subgroup of finite index that belongs to both classes \cite{Br84, Ho00, HW16, LW17}.

 \begin{teo} Let $G$ belong to one the following families of groups: \begin{enumerate} \item Fundamental groups of two-complexes with non-positive immersions. \item Locally indicable groups of cohomological dimension two with trivial second $L^2$-Betti number. \end{enumerate} Then $G $ is homologically coherent. \end{teo}